jkanangila/HopeBakeryScripts/README.md

 # HopeBakeryScripts

-A series of scripts for collecting and processing data from the bakery's api
+## Series of scripts desinged to:
+	* Retrieve and save customer's information from and to the databse
+	* Retrieve and post orders

+## Librairies:
+	* Python 3
+	* pyscopg